 Whether you’re a business owner, a marketing manager, or you’re the jack of all trades that has found yourself with the responsibility of driving awareness and demand for your products/services/charity, you have the task of choosing where to allocate the scarce resource that is your marketing budget.
-But how do you know if that shiny silver bullet, once-in-a-lifetime marketing opportunity that has just been offered to you stacks up to the one you we’re offered last week?
+But how do you know if that shiny silver bullet, once-in-a-lifetime marketing opportunity that has just been offered to you stacks up with the one you were offered last week?

 If you’re like me, you probably have an inbox full of world’s best deals and a desk draw full of business cards from account managers who will kindly offer advice about how to spend your marketing money for you.
 Choosing where to invest is a tough process to navigate, you’re spoilt for choice– and like all facets of business there are potentially livelihoods dependent on your decision making.